 Fortunately, Dr. Erlinda S. Ganzon-Naret may have found the answer to this conundrum in the form of the humble mongo.
 Dr. Ganzon-Naret was the first of three UP Visayas scientists to discuss their research projects over brunch with media practitioners from all over the country at the Hotel del Rio in Iloilo last December 6.

 In a multi-phase study conducted over the course of 75 days, Dr Ganzon-Naret tested three potential protein source alternatives: the aforementioned mongo (yellow mungbean), plus kadyos (pigeon pea) and bitswelas (kidney bean).
 The three were used in separate fish feeds, each replacing about one-fifth of the fish meal in their respective formulations.

 She and her team discovered that among the three, the mongo-infused fish feed came closest to the regular fish meal in terms of protein efficiency, while being significantly cheaper to produce.

 The results also revealed that the mongo-infused meal did not show any adverse effects on the growth, survival, and body composition of the Asian sea bass.

-While full replacement of fish meal with mongo will take more time and research, Dr. Ganzon-Naret is confident that her study will eventually reduce the operating costs of breeding the Asian sea bass, thereby making it a more profitable venture for fish farmers.
+While full replacement of fish meal with mongo will take more time and research, Dr. Ganzon-Naret believes her study can reduce the operating costs of breeding, thereby making it more profitable for fish farmers.

 A different “crab” mentality